How to Get an Apartment in New York Right Out of High School

 There are also group homes for such at-risk teens or teens in transition.

-Check out the NYC.gov website to research a list of resources and organizations that may be able to help you.
+Check out the NYC.gov website to research a list of resources and organizations that can help you.

 Search for Home Rentals in NYC